-English as a Foreign Language (EFL) recognises that learning a new language is completely different to picking up your first.
+English as an Additional Language (EAL) recognises that learning a new language is completely different to picking up your first.
 To begin with, even those that are the best at their own language continue to refine it throughout their school career, and they started even before the day they were born.
-In EFL this process is repeated but in a speedier and more explicit way.
-EFL teaches the language structures on which everything else can be built.
+In EAL this process is repeated but in a speedier and more explicit way.
+EAL teaches the language structures on which everything else can be built.
 It looks at how words, sentences and essays are built.
 It provides reading, writing, speaking and listening skills and practise, as well as providing ways to deal with language that is unknown.
 It is the gateway to understanding.

-Throughout the School, students who are identified as requiring extra EFL support are offered a specific language programme to develop their English.
-While most students take EFL alongside the main curriculum timetable, in some cases a pupil may be withdrawn from certain subjects in order to join a short-term modified programme.
-The EFL staff liaise with subject teachers as necessary and may offer subject-specific support when necessary, especially in the revision period before the summer examinations.
+Throughout the School, students who are identified as requiring extra EAL support are offered a specific language programme to develop their English.
+While most students take EAL alongside the main curriculum timetable, in some cases a pupil may be withdrawn from certain subjects in order to join a short-term modified programme.
+The EAL staff liaise with subject teachers as necessary and may offer subject-specific support when necessary, especially in the revision period before the summer examinations.
 Students may be offered the possibility of taking an examination from the Cambridge English suite of examinations (KET, PET or FCE for Schools).

 Years 10 and 11 – ESL

-At GCSE level, girls whose first language is not English will be tested at the beginning of Year 10 to determine whether they will take the standard GCSE English Courses in English Language and English Literature, or whether they will study the IGCSE in English as a Second Language.
-Most girls who have EFL lessons will study the IGCSE option; only those who are classified as “near native speakers” will take the standard GCSE route.
+At GCSE level, students whose first language is not English will be tested at the beginning of Year 10 to determine whether they will take the standard GCSE English Courses in English Language and English Literature, or whether they will study the IGCSE in English as a Second Language.
+Most students who have EAL lessons will study the IGCSE option; only those who are classified as “near-native speakers” will take the standard GCSE route.

 GCSE English as a Second Language (ESL) is a language acquisition and development course.
 It is designed for learners whose first language is not English, but who already have a working knowledge of the language.
 Students develop their English language skills whilst expanding their knowledge of a variety of contemporary topics.
 They develop grammatical understanding and communicative competence and extend their vocabulary.